1030 - Earth's Dynamic Environment II

 Concepts of transfer of solar and terrestrial radiation in the earth-atmosphere system studied on the basis of an introduction to precision radiometry.
 Topics include atmospheric turbidity, radiative transfer in cloudless and cloudy atmospheres, heat budget, role of radiative energy exchange in weather processes.
 Offered every other Fall semester.

-EAS 5380 - Stat Methods in Meteorology
+EAS 5380 - Statistical Methods in Meteorology

 3 Credits